ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/5_FinalProject_edX/instructions.md

 7. Click the `guestbook` image stream.

 8. Click the **History** menu.
 If you only see one entry listed here, it means OpenShift hasn't imported your new image yet.
 Wait a few minutes and refresh the page.
 Eventually you should see a second entry, indicating that a new version of this image stream tag has been imported.
+This can take some time as the default frequency for importing is 15 minutes.

 9. Return to the Developer perspective.